htimsk/multitail/README.md

 1. Create a color scheme for the logs.
 Note this currently supports Nimbus and Besu.
 I invite others to add to this for the other clients
     ```
-    sudo nano logs.sh
+    sudo nano mutltitail.conf
     ```

-1. Copy and paste the following script into `logs.sh`.
+1. Copy and paste the following script into `mutltitail.conf`.
 Press Ctrl-X to save and exit:

     ```
     titlebar:Rocket Pool Service Logs